What is the best professional desktop 3D printer?

 Minimum layer thickness

-3D print quality is intricately linked to layer thickness.
-This is the minimum height of each successive layer that forms the 3D printed object.
-The thinner the layers, the less we can distinguish them and the smoother the object will be (similar to the ratio of pixels in an image).
+3D print quality is intricately linked to layer thickness, a.k.a. layer height or Z resolution.
+It’s the minimum height of each successive layer that forms the 3D printed object.
+The thinner the layers, the less they are distinguishable and the smoother the object will be (similar to the ratio of pixels in an image).